opas-lab/SPS/README.md

-# Accelerating Prefilling for Long-Context Inference via Sparse PatternSharing
+# Accelerating Prefilling for Long-Context Inference via Sparse Pattern Sharing
 This repository will host the official source code for the paper: Accelerating Prefilling for Long-Context Inference via Sparse Pattern Sharing.

 ## Overview